mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-2.md

 # /misc
 USER jenkins
 EOF
 ```

 { % endraw %}

-Once we have established the sequence of commands that are needed in order to assemble the jenkins image we will be using through the `DOCKERFILE` above, we need to build the image using the following command.
+Once we have established the sequence of commands that are needed in order to assemble the Jenkins image we will be using through the `Dockerfile` above, we need to build the image using the following command.

 ```bash
 docker build -t jenkins-docker .